-Public transport is the ideal setting for a narrative because when you’ve got a hero and a main opponent, you have to find a way, as writer, to force them together into the same space.
-Howard Suber, in The Power of Film, wrote that almost every popular film could be justifiably called Trapped, and this film is no exception.
-Here we have a well-off white guy, who is basically living The American Dream, trapped first in his workplace as his boss hems and haws in a board meeting, then we see him trapped in a variety of locations as his transportation continues to let him down.
+Public transport is the ideal setting for a narrative because when you’ve got a main character and a main opponent, you have to find a way, as writer, to force them together into the same space.
+Howard Suber, in The Power of Film, wrote that almost every popular film could be justifiably called Trapped.
+In Planes, Trains and Automobiles we have a well-off white guy, who is basically living The American Dream, except he is trapped first in his workplace as his boss hems and haws in a board meeting, then we see him trapped in a variety of locations as his transportation continues to let him down.

 Sentence Behind The Story: A man learns the true meaning of Thanksgiving when he is forced into the company of a man much less fortunate than he is on Thanksgiving Day one year.

 Theme Line: When you are blessed with good fortune and family you must show charity for those who don’t have what you have.

 Setting: A large distance across America, juxtaposed with cramped and unpleasant transportation.